-How long is the bus ride from Brussels to The Hague?
+How long is the bus ride from Paris to The Hague?

-The bus takes an average of 2 hours and 35 minutes to cover the 136 kilometers from Brussels to The Hague.
-However, the fastest bus only takes 2 hours and 22 minutes.
-It's the perfect amount of time to take a nap, get some work done, or watch a movie.
+The bus takes an average of 8 hours and 15 minutes to cover the 383 kilometers from Paris to The Hague.
+However, the fastest bus only takes 6 hours and 39 minutes.
+It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 What is the busiest day of the week to travel by bus?

-Saturday is usually the day when buses are busiest, as many travelers take the bus to enjoy the weekend in The Hague.
-If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.
+Sunday tends to be the busiest day for buses, as many passengers take the bus to The Hague at the end of the week.
+If you are planning to travel on a Sunday, you should make sure to book tickets well in advance as they may sell out.

-The first bus leaves at 01:00 and the last bus leaves at 19:00.
-To see the times for all buses from Brussels to The Hague, enter your specific travel dates in the search bar.
+The first bus leaves at 12:00am and the last bus leaves at 11:00pm.
+To see the times for all buses from Paris to The Hague, enter your specific travel dates in the search bar.

-Where does the bus leave from in Brussels?
+Where does the bus leave from in Paris?

-Need a return trip from The Hague to Brussels?Search Bus Tickets
+Need a return trip from The Hague to Paris?Search Bus Tickets

 Plan your next adventure